ev183/garden_website/README.md

 ## ECS Task Definition

-The task is designed to run on a service with fargate launch type.
+The task is designed to run on a service with a fargate launch type.
 The task definition is set to use the latest image in my ECR repo.
 A task's specs are 0.25 vCPU and 512 mb of RAM

-## ECS Networking
+## Networking